4. Prevent and mitigate (linkage)

 The company lacks instructions or equivalent documentation/templates that describe how it can suspend deliveries from a sub-supplier while preventive and mitigation measures are implemented, and/or terminate the contract with the relevant sub-supplier if severe deviations are not addressed.

-The agreements with the suppliers of sample products lack conditions that allow the company to temporarily suspend deliveries while preventive and mitigating measures are implemented, and/or terminate contracts if severe deviations are not addressed.
+The contracts with the suppliers of sample products lack conditions that allow the company to temporarily suspend deliveries while preventive and mitigating measures are implemented, and/or terminate contracts if severe deviations are not addressed.